 Here is a short video explaining moxibustion:

-Light pink marks indicate healthy circulation, dark red marks indicate moderate stagnation, dark purple marks indicate sever stagnation, and pale purple marks indicate qi and blood deficiencies.
+Light pink marks indicate healthy circulation, dark red marks indicate moderate stagnation, dark purple marks indicate severe stagnation, and pale purple marks indicate Qi and Blood deficiencies.

 5: Gua Sha